top of page

 Session 3

 There comes a time or times in every believer’s life when we find ourselves in such deep grief and pain that only God’s perfect comfort can ease.
 It may be the loss of a loved one, the loss of personal health, or the sudden loss of home and much of what we hold dear.
-Certainly, in recent times of so many natural and manmade disasters in every part of the globe, we see and hear of people left with nothing more than the clothes on their backs.
-As we recall, in Session 1, the Old Testament saint, Job experienced this overwhelming loss.
+Certainly, in recent times with so many natural and manmade disasters in every part of the globe, we see and hear of people left with nothing more than the clothes on their backs.
+As we recall in Session 1, the Old Testament saint, Job, experienced this overwhelming loss.
 We also remember that no words from his four friends or his wife could reach his heart to comfort him.
 In fact, their words had just the opposite effect.
 Many times, this is because we know that what is lost can never be restored.
 Life will never be the same and is it even worth going on?
 This sort of grief involves many complicated emotions, such as anger, confusion, deep loneliness, bitterness, abandonment, pain and the list goes on.

 This grief requires the supernatural comfort that only the Lord can provide.
 Let us examine what Scripture has to say about the Lord’s comfort.
 These are promises that we can trust.
-Please fill in the blanks below.
+Please fill in the spaces below.

 Psa.23:4 …I will fear no evil: